 Dr. Hartness earned his doctoral degree in educational leadership and master’s degree in curriculum and instruction and instructional systems technology from The University of North Carolina at Charlotte.
 He earned his bachelor’s degree in industrial technology and secondary education from Appalachian State University.

-Vice President, Academic Programs and Services
+Executive Vice President, Academic and Student Affairs

 Dr. Susan Burleson began her career at Davidson-Davie in August 2003 as Faculty, Psychology.
 She has also served the College as Department Chair, Social Sciences, and Associate Dean, General Studies & Academic Support.